Earthwatch Institute

-Earthwatch Citizen Science Projects are peer-reviewed, Ph.D. led scientific field research which give everyday citizens the opportunity to join research teams around the world to collect field data in the areas such as wildlife conservation, rainforest ecology, marine science and archaeology.
+Earthwatch Citizen Science Projects are peer-reviewed, Ph.D.-led scientific field research that allow everyday citizens to join research teams around the world to collect field data in areas such as climate change, wildlife conservation, rainforest ecology, marine science, and archaeology.

+Earthwatch staff also lead many in-house projects, such as their Climate Change Masterclass, a virtual education program centering on corporate sustainability, Operation Healthy Air, which provides tools and training for air quality monitoring in vulnerable areas and supports action to improve air quality, and Global Pollinator Watch, a partnership with iNaturalist that supports pollinator research by enabling citizen scientists to observe pollinators in their habitat.
+Global Pollinator Watch participants have recorded over 495,000 pollinator observations as of 2024.

-By paying to spend time on a project (ranging from a few days to several weeks), volunteers, corporations, and foundations support the critical field research both financially and by providing manpower to collect data.
-Participants gain first-hand experience with science, the scientists and the research area of their projects.
+By paying to spend time on a project ranging from a few days to several weeks, volunteers, corporations, and foundations support critical field research both financially and by providing a workforce to collect data.
+Participants gain first-hand experience with science, the scientists, and the research areas.

 Organization and history

-Earthwatch headquarters are in Boston (Massachusetts), as well as offices in Oxford (England), Melbourne (Australia), Tokyo (Japan), and Hong Kong (China).
+Earthwatch headquarters are in Boston, Massachusetts.
+They also have offices in Oxford, England; Melbourne, Australia; Gurgaon, India; and Tokyo, Japan.

-Earthwatch was founded as Educational Expeditions International in 1971 near Boston (USA) by Bob Citron and Clarence Truesdale, then superintendent of Vermont public schools.
+Earthwatch was started as Educational Expeditions International in 1971 by Bob Citron, who was a Smithsonian Institution employee, and Clarence Truesdale, the superintendent of Vermont public schools.
 In 1972, Brian A. Rosborough joined Educational Expeditions International as a volunteer and six months later became president of the newly named Earthwatch.

-Since 1971, the worldwide organization has recruited more than 111,000 volunteers who have joined scientists in the field as research assistants, and between them have contributed more than 11 million hours of their time to front-line environmental research all over the world.
-Earthwatch supports more than 50 vital research expeditions in nearly 40 counties.
+The organization quickly expanded, partnering with scientists around the world to confront threats to wildlife and the environment.